robenkleene/development-references/visual-studio-code/visual-studio-code.md

 - `⌃↩`: Opens in a new vertical split

 There does not appear to be a way to open a file from Quick Open in a horizontal split, as a workaround, first open the file in vertical split and then use `⌘⌥0` to swap the layout.

+## Preview

+- Filenames in italics are in preview mode
+- To quickly preview lots of files from the sidebar, use `␣` to preserve the focus while previewing a file.